Dillon8775/The-Speedrunner-Mod/README.md

 ### The Speedrunner's Totem
 Stacks to 3, works anywhere in the player's inventory, and gives better effects upon use.

+This totem also immitts a special particle, similar to the vanilla totem particle, but blue.

 <img src="https://i.imgur.com/jtmh3nP.png" width="228" height="104" alt="">

 ---